-SWAT team responds to Texas synagogue
+Man takes hostages at Texas synagogue, authorities say

 Police said on Twitter that they were “conducting SWAT operations” and asked people to avoid the area Saturday afternoon.
 The FBI, the city of Colleyville and the police department did not immediately respond to requests for comment Saturday afternoon.
 The Texas Department of Public Safety confirmed that the agency has responded to the scene, directing further questions to the FBI.

 It is unknown how many people were in the synagogue at the time.
-The scene unfolded Saturday afternoon, when Jewish places of worship typically hold sabbath services.
+The scene unfolded Saturday, when Jewish places of worship typically hold sabbath services.

 Police blocked off streets leading to the synagogue Saturday afternoon.
-Journalists and those interested in what is going on had huddled at the parking lot of Good Shepherd Catholic Community.
+Journalists and bystanders had huddled at the parking lot of Good Shepherd Catholic Community.

 Among the crowd were members of the Secure Community Network, a nonprofit organization that works with Jewish congregations to prepare for scenarios such as the one unfolding nearby.
 Chairman Harold Gernsbacher, who lives in Dallas, was called about the situation about 11 a.m.